LuChengTHU/dpm-solver/README.md

 Coming soon...

 # Use DPM-Solver in your own code
 It is very easy to combine DPM-Solver with your own diffusion models.
 We support both Pytorch and JAX code.
-You can just copy the file `dpm_solver_pytorch.py` or `dpm_solver_jax.py` (The JAX code is cleaning and will be released soon) to your own code files and import it.
+You can just copy the file `dpm_solver_pytorch.py` or `dpm_solver_jax.py` to your own code files and import it.

 In each step, DPM-Solver needs to compute the corresponding $\alpha_t$, $\sigma_t$ and $\lambda_t$ of the noise schedule.
 We support the commonly-used variance preserving (VP) noise schedule for both discrete-time and continuous-time DPMs: